ARMmbed/mbed_OS_API_Docs/docs/File_System/SDFileSystem.md

+#SDFileSystem

-A library to allow SD Cards to be accessed as a filesystem, using a SPI interface.
+A library to allow SD Cards to be accessed as a filesystem, using an SPI interface.

 This library supports:

 * FAT12 / FAT16 / FAT32
 * SD / SDHC cards up to 32Gb
 * long filenames
 * time stamp

 ## Hello World!